airsdk/airsdk.dev/docs/development/security/cross-scripting.md

-If two SWF files written with ActionScript 3.0, or two HTML files running in AIR are served from the same domain—for example, the URL for one SWF file is http://www.example.com/swfA.swf and the URL for the other is http://www.example.com/swfB.swf—then code defined in one file can examine and modify variables, objects, properties, methods, and so on in the other, and vice versa.
+If two SWF files written with ActionScript 3.0, or two HTML files running in AIR are served from the same domain—for example, the URL for one SWF file is `http://www.example.com/swfA.swf` and the URL for the other is `http://www.example.com/swfB.swf`  - then code defined in one file can examine and modify variables, objects, properties, methods, and so on in the other, and vice versa.
 This is called _cross-scripting_.

-If the two files are served from different domains—for example, http://siteA.com/swfA.swf and http://siteB.com/swfB.swf—then, by default, Flash Player and AIR do not allow swfA.swf to script swfB.swf, nor swfB.swf to script swfA.swf.
+If the two files are served from different domains—for example, `http://siteA.com/swfA.swf` and `http://siteB.com/swfB.swf` - then, by default, Flash Player and AIR do not allow swfA.swf to script swfB.swf, nor swfB.swf to script swfA.swf.
 A SWF file gives permission to SWF files from other domains by calling `Security.allowDomain()`.
 By calling `Security.allowDomain("siteA.com")`,